Vision and Mission

 A tax on multimillionaires is vital to overcome the impacts of the COVID-19 crisis, reduce inequality, and enable a fairer, more secure, and happier society.
 It is in everyone’s shared interest.

-We experience that when we – the multimillionaires – speak, decision-makers, media, and the public listen, so we are aware of our responsibility.
-When we support a tax on people like us, we are amongst the most effective advocates for it.
+We experience that when we – the multimillionaires – speak, decision-makers, media and the public listen, and so we are aware of our responsibility.
+When we speak out in support of a tax on people like us, we are amongst the most effective advocates for it.

 Who we are

-Millionaires for Humanity is a collaboration of a group of high-net-worth individuals committed to going beyond philanthropy.
-We advocate for the systemic change needed to meet the Sustainable Development Goals.
+Millionaires for Humanity is a collaboration of high-net-worth individuals committed to going beyond philanthropy.
+We advocate the systemic change needed to meet the Sustainable Development Goals.
 We are based across the world.

 Meet the Millionaires for Humanity here